(keep reading to learn what happened)

 The customers are initially happy during the relaunch, but they are being served cold food.

 The servers are poorly managed because Martin is preoccupied.
-Khan steps up and helps immensely.

 Before Gordon leaves, he informs Mohammed he should fire Martin and keep Vikas on full-time consultant.